websiteinspiration/bugsplat.rb/entries/2014-03-30-using-stripe-checkout-for-subscriptions.md

 Of the two I prefer the second, since you should be confirming the user's email address anyway.
 That said, you should test with your customers and see what works best for them.

+### Now what?

+Of course, none of this is worth anything without creating the customers.
+For that, you'll need to use Stripe's server-side APIs along with your secret key.
+Stripe has [excellent documentation](https://stripe.com/docs/subscriptions) on how this works.

 *Note: this describes Stripe Checkout as of March 30th, 2014.
 Stripe is continually updating and testing Checkout, so things may change in the future.*